dalugoda/react-native-iot-wifi/README.md

 Wifi configuration.
 This library was written to config iot devices.
 With iOS 11 Apple introduced NEHotspotConfiguration class for wifi configuration.
 Library supports same functionality on ios and android.

+## 1.0.2

+* Fixed some bugs from the syntax in the podspec

 ## 1.0.1

 * Added error handling for iOS wifi connection failure.